GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 3, 2018-A JMJ  Finished first cut of implementation of simulated color sensors!
+`PixelHelper`: new class to manage a pixel array represented in row-major form - same as Processing's `PGraphics.pixels` field, and also to created a blurred version.
+`FieldElements`: added `PixelHelper floorPixels` field that contains pre-rendered pixels (packed in row-major order) of visible floor field elements.
+   This is computed on a separate buffer of size FLOOR_PIXEL_SIZE x FLOOR_PIXEL_SIZE, to which only the visible floor elements (currently only TAPE) are rendered.
+`RawSensorModule`: Added init-only code that retrieves the floor pixels and creates a smoothed version of the same.
+This is looked up when determining color sensor values.

+Currently the process of creating the blurred version takes many seconds - so this needs to be addressed by saving a cashed version as a file, as the field elements don't typically change.

 ## October 1, 2018-A JMJ  More details on simulating downward-pointing color sensors
 Building on "September 28, 2018-B" note.
 Plan is for class Field to implement method `color senseFloorColor(double x, double y, double sensorRadius)` - this returns a color (composite
 (r, g, b)) value of a simulated sensor looking downwards over a uniform region of radius r.
 All units in meters.
 A robot method can take local robot coordinates and translate it to